Rjxda/jailbreak10/README.md

  containermanagerd
  launchd

-Disable the sandbox:
+#### Disable the sandbox
   sb_evaluate has a short-circuit success path if the process has the kern_cred credentials; neither the plaform policy nor the process's sandbox profile will be evaluated.
 We can use the kernel memory access to give the mach_portal process the kernel's credentials and we're no longer sandboxed.

-Fix launchd:
+#### Fix launchd
   The sandbox escape made a mess in launchd so I fix up launchd's send right to iohideventsystem to point back to the correct port.
 I then restart powerd because otherwise we hit a watchdog timeout.

-Patch amfid:
+#### Patch amfid
   In order to run unsigned binaries and have somethign like a proper shell environment we need to convince amfid to allow binaries with invalid signatures.
-Previous efforts in this area have replaced amfids import of MISValidateSignature to a function which would always return 0 (success) but amfid now calls MISValidateSignatureAndCopyInfo which takes an out pointer to a CFDictionary which is expected to contain the correct CDHash so just replacing the import won't work.
+Previous efforts in this area have replaced amfids import of MISValidateSignature to a function which would always return 0 (success)but amfid now calls MISValidateSignatureAndCopyInfo which takes an out pointer to a CFDictionary which is expected to contain the correct CDHash so just replacing the import won't work.
 I instead set myself as amfid's exception handler and point the MISValidateSignatureAndCopyInfo to an invalid address.
 This means that amfid will crash whenever it validates a signature, and since we're the exception handler we get a message on the exception port with the crashing thread state.
 I read the path to the file to be validated from amfid's address space, compute the CDHash SHA1 myself and write that into the reply message which amfid will send back to the kernel then resume execution of amfid so it can send the reply.

-Unsandbox containermangerd:
+#### Unsandbox containermangerd
   Since I haven't had time to investigate LvVM yet I don't remount the rootfs r/w which means that all the binaries we run are from the user partition.
 This means that we can't prevent the kernel from requesting that containermanagerd allocate a container for them.
 I did test out doing a similar patch for containermanagerd as I did for amfid which parsed the sb_packbuff requests from the kernel and fixed them up so that containermanagerd didn't get upset but it seemed easier to just unsandbox it so it can make the directories it wants.
 This decision should be revisited, it's not ideal!

-Make sure all child processes are also unsandboxed:
+#### Make sure all child processes are also unsandboxed
   Since the sandbox defeat involves cheating by using the kern_cred we need a way to make sure all our child processes also have the kern_cred.
 This is kind of a hack but it works fine for my purposes.
 You should really revisit this if you want to improve on this code!
 I allocate a new mach port and set that as my bootstrap port and spin up a thread which mitm's between that port and a real send right to launchd.
 I request an audit trailer with each message which allows me to get the sender of the message and thus be notified when a new child starts.
 I then use the kernel memory access to find that pid's proc structure and give it and all its threads the kernel creds.
 A constructor in libxpc will make a synchronous request to the bootstrap port during dyld initialization before any application code actually runs so this works well enough to allow all our children to run unsandboxed

-Set kernel task port as host special port:
+#### Set kernel task port as host special port
 I also set the kernel task port as host special port 4 so you can easily get at it without having to rewrite the exploit code.

-Shell:
+#### Shell
 I chmod everything in the iosbinpack64 directory to be executable then run bash on a bind shell on port 4141.
 This isn't ideal but is enough to run test tools and explore the system, talk to all the userclients, devices, mach services, sysctls etc that you want to.